 What is it?

 Elizavecca Hell Pore Clean Up Mask eliminates dead skin cells, waste products, excessive sebum and tightens enlarged pores all the while providing an abundance of nutrients for a healthy, radiant look!
-It contains Charcoal that removes sebum, Chinese Peashrub to calm the skin, and Camelia Flower that helps care the pores.
+It contains Charcoal that removes sebum, Chinese Peashrub to calm the skin, and Camelia Flower that helps care for the pores.

 APPLICATION: After cleansing, apply a thin layer over the nose or face and allow to dry for around 15 minutes.
 Then “gently” remove it.